 Variable header

-The variable header contains the following fields in order, The Packet Identifier from the SUBSCRIBE Packet that is being acknowledged, the Length of Identifer/Value pairs, and the Identifier/Value pairs.
+The variable header contains the following fields in order, The Packet Identifier from the SUBSCRIBE Packet that is being acknowledged, the Length of Identifier/Value pairs, and the Identifier/Value pairs.
 Figure 3.25 - variable header format below illustrates the format of the variable header.

-Length of Identifier/Value pairs.
+Length of Identifier/Value pairs

 The length of Identifier/Value pairs in the SUBACK Packet variable header encoded as a Variable Byte Integer.
 If the Remaining Length is less than 4 there is no Length of Identifier/Value pairs and the value of 0 is used.